TeddyRandby/cgab/README.md

 Other models, such as in both Go and Erlang, copy/serialize messages into/out of channels and mailboxes.
 Gab's model doesn't have this restriction - we can pass values between fibers freely.
 #### TODO:
 Remaining work for concurrency is implementing a way to send messages.
 I'm still unsure if I want to use the actor model (erlang) or CSP (go, clojure's core.async).
-#### Note about tuples
-Tuples are *NOT* records - they don't even allocate memory.
-Think of them as a statically sized array, which use the stack for storage.
 # What about imports?
 Gab defines several native messages. `:print` is one you should be familiar with by now - `:use` is another!
 It is used like this: